forDeFan/Platform-Game/README.md

 HTML game on Canvas with Phaser framework and JS.

 Made for my kids as fun and by side learning of JS object programming by prototypes.
-Still developing
+Still developing.

+Check and play at https://tomaszgutowski.github.io/Game1/